JoeyyScott/Gamer-Supplies/README.md

     + Order Number and Date - Auto generated when the order is completed.
     + Order Items - Contains supply name and quantity pertaining to each item on the order.
     + Order Total - Contains the total price of the order.
++ The user is able to click order numbers in the list to be brought to a modified version of ```checkout_success.html``` which displays a rundown of all information associated with the order.
+    + If a coupon has been applied this is displayed also.

 ## Included in **404/500.html** is: